holoviz/holoviews/doc/FAQ.rst

 ``e=e.relabel("New Label")``).

-**Q: How do I provide axis labels?**
+**Q: How do I specify axis labels?**

-**A:** One convenient way is to pass a tuple containing the column name and label.
+**A:** Axes are labeled with the label of the corresponding Dimension, which for a Pandas dataframe will default to the name of that column.

-This will relabel 'x_col' to 'X Label'
+If you want to define your own labels, you can a tuple containing the column name and your preferred label for it for that dimension.
+For instance, if the column is named `x_col`, you can make the label 'X Label' using:

 .. code:: python

   curve = hv.Curve(df, ('x_col', 'X Label'), 'y_col')

-You may also relabel after the fact by passing arguments (or an unpacked dictionary) to .redim.label().
+You can also change the labels later, even after the object has been defined, by passing arguments (or an unpacked dictionary) to .redim.label():

 .. code:: python

   curve = hv.Curve(df, 'x_col', 'y_col')